cloudentity/ce-apigee-integration/openbanking/README.md

       * Make note of your domain, ie `my-tenant-domain.us.authz.cloudentity.io`
       * Copy your tenant ID - this can be found in the top right under `Profile`
 * Update environment variables for CLoudentity setup script
-   * In the repository under `deploy` locate the `ce_workspace.env` file and add the envrinment variables that were copied previously:
+   * In the repository under `deploy` locate the `ce_admin.env` file and add the envrinment variables that were copied previously:
       - CLIENT_ID="admin client application id"
       - CLIENT_SECRET="admin client application secret"
       - DOMAIN="domain of your tenant domain - ie my-demo-tenant.us.authz.cloudentity.io"